kidwellj/academic-website/content/talk/202109_mapping/index.md

   region:
   postcode:
   country: "United Kingdom"
 summary: "This presentation, drawing on past research, outlined some options for a steering group which manages the Birmingham Faiths Map.
-Slides can be accessed here: [https://jeremykidwell.info/slides/presentation-20210907-brum_church_mapping]"
+[Slides can be accessed here.](https://jeremykidwell.info/slides/presentation-20210907-brum_church_mapping)"
 ---